Morten Group is pleased to present our first ever READI Symposium on November 10, 2020!

 In Diversity, Inc., Pamela shines a bright light on the diversity industry, asking the tough questions about what has been effective–and why progress has been so slow.
 She highlights the rare success stories, sharing valuable lessons about how other industries can match those gains.
 But as she argues, despite decades of handwringing, costly initiatives, and uncomfortable conversations, organizations have, apart from a few exceptions, fallen far short of their goals.

-Sean Thomas-Breitfeld is Co-Director of the Building Movement Project, an organization whose mission is to develop research, tools, training materials and opportunities for partnership that bolster nonprofit organizations’ ability to support the voice and power of the people they serve.
+Sean Thomas-Breitfeld is Co-Director of Building Movement Project, an organization whose mission is to develop research, tools, training materials and opportunities for partnership that bolster nonprofit organizations’ ability to support the voice and power of the people they serve.

 Prior to joining the organization, Sean spent a decade working in various roles at the Center for Community Change, where he developed training programs for grassroots leaders, coordinated online and grassroots advocacy efforts, and lobbied on a range of issues, including immigration reform, transportation equity and anti-poverty programs.